-Initial consultation took place on the Department's CSR proposals in 2010 with parents, schools and headteachers.
+Initial consultation took place on the department's CSR proposals in 2010 with parents, schools and headteachers.

-The Head of Service is an ex officio member of Friends of Jersey Youth Music, which meets approximately every 6 weeks.
-The charging system has been discussed at almost every meeting for the past 2 years and issues are fed back to parents.
+The Head of Service is an ex-officio member of Friends of Jersey Youth Music, which meets every six weeks (approx).
+The charging system has been discussed at almost every meeting for the past two years and issues are fed back to parents.

-Dr. Cox said that he had written directly to all parents in June 2012 and March 2013 regarding the charging and invited parents to get in touch.
-Only a handful of responses had been received, mostly verbally to Dr. Cox, and these related to the timing of a fee level rather than the principle of 'user pays'.
-Two indications had been given that children would be withdrawn, and Dr. Cox had asked to come back for further discussion.
+Dr Cox said that he had written directly to all parents in June 2012 and March 2013 regarding the charging and invited parents to get in touch.
+Only a handful of responses had been received, mostly verbally to Dr Cox and these related to the timing a fee level rather than the principle of user pays.
+Two indications had been given that children would be withdrawn and Dr Cox had asked to come back for further discussion

-Dr. Cox also consulted schools directly.
-During each visit, current provision and the future shape and provision of the music service (including charging) were discussed with headteachers and/or heads of music.
-Music service developments and provision (including charging) was a discussion item at a primary headteachers' meeting in May 2012 and at a secondary headteachers' meeting.
+Dr Cox also consulted schools directly.
+During each visit current provision and the future shape and provision of the music service (including charging) were discussed and head teachers and/or heads of music.
+Music service developments and provision (including charging) was a discussion item at a primary heads meeting in May 2012 and at a secondary heads.
 In February 2013 the music service developments and provision (including charging) was a discussion item at the Cross-phase Curricular (Music) meeting.

 Discussions have also been held with JMS staff.
-Whilst some concerns about the implications of change had naturally been expressed, staff had been kept informed of the proposals at all stages.
+Whilst some concerns about the implications of change had naturally been expressed staff had been kept informed of the proposals at all stages.

 The Panel asked what assessment had been made of the availability of additional teachers on the Island to expand the current service provision.
-The Head of Service stated - thing, about whether we could go into partnership with them to deliver those particular types of teaching.
+The Head of Service stated:

+As this has become closer and closer to a decision being made, we have started collecting information about private teachers that are on the Island and what is available.
+We have also started looking to some of the private music schools, schools like Jenco that teach guitar and drums and that sort of thing, about whether we could go into partnership with them to deliver those particular types of teaching.
 We are slowly finding people on the Island that are qualified to teach, but there is no opportunity.
 They are doing other things.
 So we are slowly building up a picture.
-I think it is fair to say that if it expands in the way that we would like it to, we may struggle a bit, but that is probably a nice problem to have.
-17:
+I think it is fair to say that if it expands in the way that we would like it to, we may struggle a bit, but that is probably a nice problem to have.17